araxiaonline/mod-mythic-plus/README.md

    ```

 3. **Install database changes**:
+   Database changes will be installed using azerothcores built in script, if it does not you can use the following commands below:

    ```bash
    # Apply the SQL files from data/sql/ in the correct order
    # Note: This includes extensive item database additions (50,000+ items)